Catherine-de-Barnes: Isolation Hospital

 In 1907, a "fever hospital" was built in Henwood Lane as a joint operation of the Solihull and Meriden Councils for isolating patients with infectious diseases such as diphtheria, typhoid fever and smallpox.
 In 1978, Janet Parker, the last known victim of smallpox in the world, died here.
 The hospital closed in the mid 1980s and in 1987 was converted to residential use.

 Governance

 Catherine-de-Barnes was split between the unparished area of Solihull and the Hampton in Arden civil parish until 2019, when it became a ward of Hampton in Arden, to which the part in the unparished area was transferred.

 Transportation

 The main road passing through the village is the east-west B4102 Hampton Lane/Solihull Road from Solihull to Hampton in Arden.

-The north-south B4438 Catherine de Barnes Lane starts 250m east of the village, leading past Bickenhill, over the A45 to the National Exhibition Centre, Birmingham Airport and Birmingham International station all of which are just 3 miles to the north.
+The north-south B4438 Catherine de Barnes Lane starts 250m east of the village, leading to Bickenhill, and resuming at the junction with the A45 to serve the National Exhibition Centre, Birmingham Airport and Birmingham International station all of which are just 3 miles to the north.

-The main bus route through the village (from 28th August 2022) Stagecoach 82 which operates hourly Mon-Sat between Coventry and Stratford-upon-Avon via Solihull.
+The main bus route through the village (from 28 August 2022) Stagecoach 82 which operates hourly Mon-Sat between Coventry and Solihull.